 Exactly how long your aluminum rims will last depends on a number of factors including the type of riding you do, the cross-section shape of the rime, the wall thickness, your weight, how you treat your rims, the type of brakes you use, the size of the wheels, the quality of the material, and more.
 A quality set of aluminum rims could last anywhere from 5,000-35,000+ miles.

 Winner: Under real-world use, aluminum rims usually last longer than carbon fiber rims.
+Both rims last a long time if taken care of.

 Safety: Rim Overheating and Failure